FAQ

 Q: Is there a charge for this locate?

 Under Alaska State Law, there is no charge to the excavator for the first underground facility marking prior to excavation on a project.
 Alaska Statute allows a utility to receive compensation from the excavator for costs incurred responding to subsequent requests to locate the same facility during an excavation project.
-811 Member Utilities may direct charge you for locates performed in response to an Emergency after hours, weekends and holidays.
+811 Member Utilities may directly charge you for locates performed in response to an Emergency after hours, weekends, and holidays.

 Q: When I dial 811 from work, I can’t get through but the local and 800 number works.
 Why does 811 only work on some phones?